WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod04/0402-Integrate DNS with AD DS.md

 ## Lab scenario

-After making additional improvements to the WAN connection between London and Sydney locations, you have been asked to enable **SYD-SVR1** to update and replicate records for the Contoso.com domain.
+After making additional improvements to the wide area network (WAN) connection between the London and Sydney locations, you've been asked to enable **SYD-SVR1** to update and replicate records for the Contoso.com domain.

 ### Prerequisites

-To following lab(s) must be completed before this lab:
+You must complete the following lab(s) before beginning this lab:

 - 0401-Planning and implementing DNS name resolution

-## Exercise 1: Integrating DNS with AD DS
+## Exercise 1: Integrate DNS with AD DS

 ### Scenario

-You need to deploy another Active Directory-integrated DNS server in Contoso.com.
-To do this, you will promote **SYD-SVR1** to a domain controller, and integrate DNS with the AD DS database for Contoso.com.
+You need to deploy another Active Directory-integrated Domain Name System (DNS) server in Contoso.com.
+To do this, you'll promote **SYD-SVR1** to a domain controller, and integrate DNS with the Active Directory Domain Service (AD DS) database for Contoso.com.

-The main tasks for this exercise are as follows:
+The main tasks for this exercise are:

-1. View resource records for the Sydney location.
+1. Review resource records for the Sydney location.
 2. Install AD DS on SYD-SVR1.
 3. Review resource records on SYD-SVR1.

-### Task 1: View resource records for the Sydney location
+### Task 1: Review resource records for the Sydney location

 1. If necessary, sign in to **SYD-SVR1** as **Contoso\\Administrator** with the password of **Pa55w.rd**.